pariskol/sqlbrowserfx/README.md

 * Manage data (insert, update, delete) via gui.
 * Execute raw sql queries.
-* Editor for sql with syntax highlighting, autocomplete features.
+* Editor for sql with syntax highlighting, autocomplete, refactoring features.
+* Support for sql, java files editing via drag and drop.
-* Adjustable responsive ui.
+* Adjustable responsive ui supporting multiple code areas and tables opened at the same time.
 * Graphical representation of database as tree.
+* Graphical representation of database as diagram.
 * Exposure of database to the web as RESTful service with one click.
 * Import, export csv files.
 * Queries History.